munificent/craftinginterpreters/book/local-variables.md

 ## Declaring Local Variables

-Our compiler already supports the syntax and semantics for parsing and compiling variable declarations.
-We've already got `var` statements, identifier expressions and assignment in there.
-It's just that it assumes all variables are global.
-So now, we don't need any new parsing support.
-We just need to hook up the new scoping semantics to the existing code behaves.
+Usually we start with parsing here, but our compiler already supports parsing and compiling variable declarations.
+We've got `var` statements, identifier expressions and assignment in there now.
+It's just that the compiler assumes all variables are global.
+So we don't need any new parsing support, we just need to hook up the new scoping semantics to the existing code.

-`varDeclaration()` is the main function for parsing a variable declaration.
-It relies on a couple of other functions.
-First, `parseLocal()` consumes the identifier token for the variable name and adds its lexeme to the chunk's constant table as a string.
-It returns the index of the string in the constant table.
+Variable declaration parsing begins in `varDeclaration()` and relies on a couple of other functions.
+First, `parseVariable()` consumes the identifier token for the variable name, adds its lexeme to the chunk's constant table as a string, and then returns the constant table index where it was added.
 Then, after `varDeclaration()` compiles the initializer, it calls `defineVariable()` to emit the bytecode for storing the variable's value in the global variable hash table.

 Both of those helpers need a few changes to support local variables.
-First, in `parseLocal()`, we add:
+In `parseVariable()`, we add:

 ^code parse-local (1 before, 1 after)

 First, we "declare" the variable.
-We'll get to what that means in a second.
-At runtime, locals aren't looked up by name, so there's no need to stuff the variable's name into the constant table.
-So, if the declaration is inside a local scope, we skip that part and return a dummy table index instead.
+I'll get to what that means in a second.
+After that, we exit the function if we're in a local scope.
+At runtime, locals aren't looked up by name.
+There's no need to stuff the variable's name into the constant table so if the declaration is inside a local scope we return a dummy table index instead.

-Then over in `defineVariable()`, we need to emit the code to store a local variable if we're in a local scope.
+Over in `defineVariable()`, we need to emit the code to store a local variable if we're in a local scope.
 It looks like this:

 ^code define-variable (1 before, 1 after)